Nerwyn/material-rounded-theme/README.md

 5. (Optional) Install [card-mod](https://github.com/thomasloven/lovelace-card-mod) from HACS to take advantage of the Material You components [described below](#material-you-components-powered-by-card-mod).
 6. Refresh your browser or close and open your app.
 7. Navigate to your Profile, and select `Material You` or one of its variants.
-   - **If you set the theme at the view level, it will not style the view tabs.
+   - **If you set the theme at the view level, it will not style the anything outside of the view.
 The view tabs are outside of the view.**
 8. (Optional) Follow the [instructions below](#material-you-colors) for installing the companion Material You Color JavaScript module resource, or for creating your own theme.

-## Material You Colors
+## Material You Color Theme Generation

 This theme supports Material You color theming!
 This requires either an additional JavaScript module resource or use of [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
 The JavaScript module resource can either be downloaded from this repository or used using a CDN URL.
-To install the script to your Home Assistant instance:

-### JavaScript Module Installation

 If you do not want to install the JavaScript module but do want your own color theme, skip ahead to [Build Your Own Theme](#build-your-own-theme)

-#### Download JavaScript Module Resource Locally in Home Assistant
+### Download JavaScript Module Resource Locally in Home Assistant

 While the module should be cached in browser after first use, you can download it locally to ensure that Material You Color theming works offline.